Sitefinity/sitefinity-admin-app-extensions/README.md

 ### Access data from OData services

-You can HTTP calls to Sitefinity CMS OData services via the Angular **HttpClient**.
+You can make HTTP calls to Sitefinity CMS OData services via the Angular **HttpClient**.
 When you make the request, you use the HTTP_PREFIX constant, so that the Admin App automatically detects this is a request to Sitefinity CMS and completes the request accordingly.